warmana/cloudant-docs-fork/source/includes/api/_metadata_indexing.md

 </li></ul>

 #### Output interpretation
 The output of querying the couch_md index includes a list of schemas.
-The `union` end point contains only one schema in the list.
-The `all` end point can include from one to several schemas in the list.
+The `union` endpoint contains only one schema in the list.
+The `all` endpoint can include from one to several schemas in the list.

 The schema output includes the following elements.